demisang/yii2-comments/README.md

     */
     // ALSO: WHILE CUSTOMIZING YOU SHOULD SAVE SOME HTML CLASS SELECTORS!
     // SEE ALL SELECTORS HERE: vendor/demi/comments/frontend/widgets/assets/js/comments.js:61
-    // OR YOU CAN SPECIFY YOU NEW SELECTORS FOR WIDGET CONFIG 'clientOptions': \demi\comments\frontend\widgets\Comments::$clientOptions
+    // OR YOU CAN SET YOUR CUSTOM SELECTORS FOR WIDGET CONFIG 'clientOptions': \demi\comments\frontend\widgets\Comments::$clientOptions

     // Path to view file for render comments list (<ul> and <li> tags + nested)
 //    'listView' => '@frontend/views/comment/myCustomCommentsListView',